 What are the types of things I am talking about?

-In Oregon, your PERS, IRA, and 401(k), 403(b), and other qualified retirement accounts are 100% protected against creditors in bankruptcy.
+In Oregon and Washington, your PERS, IRA, and 401(k), 403(b), and other qualified retirement accounts are 100% protected against creditors in bankruptcy.
 This means that if you owe $50,000 in credit card debt that is dischargeable in bankruptcy, and you have $300,000 in your retirement account, the $50,000 can be discharged in bankruptcy while you keep your $300,000 retirement account.
 Thus:

 Do not cash out your retirement account to pay debts until you talk to a bankruptcy attorney.